Mach1Studios/m1-research-blog/content/glossary/general-terms.md

 ### [Localisation](../general-terms#localisation)
 _Localisation often refers to how well a listener or user is able to perceive the direction of a sound source in a spatial or multichannel surround field._

 Spatial audio tends to incorporate a sense of direction and distance.
 There are many other factors that can heighten the sense of sound coming from a specific location, but when we say localisation, we usually mean direction and distance.
 So if you are looking straight ahead, you can hear sound from every direction around you.
 But it's not enough to hear the direction of a sound source.
 We hypothetically also want to be able to tell how far away our zombie enemy is from our character in a RPG game.
 While it turns out that humans are not great at detecting distance with precision, that doesn't mean that the sense of distance isn't important.
 Keep in mind that relaying the sense of distance towards the front of the listener's head is more challenging than to the sides.
-We talk about this more in [[9.
-Assumptions on Hearing]].
-Similarly, if you are using [[2.
-HRTFs]], you may encounter front-back confusion.
-The good news is that when you use [[5.
-Dynamic Spatial Audio]], you can often mitigate some of these issues.
+Similarly, if you are using [HRTFs](../general-terms#hrtf), you may encounter front-back confusion.
+The good news is that when you use [headtracking](../general-terms#headtracked), you can often mitigate some of these issues.

 There are also contextual factors that play into our perception of direction and distance.
 For example, if your spatial sound effect is accompanied by a visual image, let's say you see someone playing the violin and you hear violin music, you will have a much easier time believing that the violin music is coming from the violin player, even if without the visuals you would not have been able to locate the direction of the violin music.
 On the other hand, if your violin music isn't spatialised, you will be less immersed and engaged in the suspension of disbelief.